On this page

 Event telecommunications licence

-If you intend to use radiotelephones, intercom, video or audio links over short or long distances during the event, you must apply for a licence to the Radiocommunications Agency.
+If you intend to use radiotelephones, intercom, video or audio links over short or long distances during the event, you must apply for a licence from the Radiocommunications Agency.